 The makers of Sheertex rip-resist tights, launch Watertex the first swimsuit that towel wipes dry

-MONTREAL, March 21, 2023 /PRNewswire/ -- After Sheertex successfully launched on Kickstarter in 2017, Sheertex is proud to announce expansion into swimwear, a new category for the hosiery brand called Watertex.
+MONTREAL, March 21, 2023 /CNW/ -- After Sheertex successfully launched on Kickstarter in 2017, Sheertex is proud to announce expansion into swimwear, a new category for the hosiery brand called Watertex.

 With over 1.9M units of product sold, Sheertex is best known for their first technology, the patent-pending Sheertex® Rip-Resist knit, made from one of the world's strongest polymers and was named one of TIME's Best Inventions of 2018.